ibigen/PHASEfilter/docs/how_to_use.rst

 How to use
 **********

-PHASEfilter package offers four main tools to the user.
+PHASEfilter package offers five main tools to the user.

-PHASEfilter
+phasefilter
 +++++++++++

 With this tool it is possible to indentify heterozygous and loss of heterozygoty between two diplod references.
 It is also possible to set a threshold of heterozygous/homozygous variant base on Allele Deep (AD).
 A threshold to remove variants with low Allele freqeuncy is also available.